 Instead we chose to rent a hanbok from a shop we found close to Anguk Station.
 It was only 10,000KRW for two hours, and there were plenty of different patterns and colors to choose among.
 For an extra fee, they offered us to rent a mink vest, which might have been a good idea considering the freezing Korean weather, but out of principle, I don’t wear fur, so I skipped that.
 And yes I know it’s hypocritical, considering that I have no problems eating the animals, and I also wear leather shoes, but you gotta start somewhere, right?

 The hanbok consists of a skirt, the chima, and a small jacket, the jeogori.
 Under the hanbok, you wear a petticoat to add fullness to the dress and make it fall nicely.
 I kept all my clothes on, under the hanbok, and it worked out fine.
 The store assistants helped us to get dressed and to place the hair accessory, which was also included in the rental fee.
 We placed all the stuff we didn’t want to carry with us in the lockers, which were provided in the store.
 I haven’t been able to figure out the English name of the store, where we rented our hanboks, but I’ll ask a Korean friend one of the days.
-It was only a few steps from Anguk Station, and I’ve added the location to the map below.
-If you can’t find, don’t worry, because there are plenty of shops in the area with hanboks for rent.
+It was only a few steps from Anguk Station, but if you can’t find it don’t worry; there are plenty of shops in the area with hanbok for rent.

 From Anguk Station, we were only a short walk from Gyeongbokgung, which is the biggest of the palaces in Seoul.
 Gyeongbokgung was built in 1395, but it’s been fully restored to its former condition, and it’s a beautiful sight.